 Control can provide only reasonable and not absolute assurance of achieving objectives reliably for the following reasons.
-There are inherent limitations in control including judgment in decision-making, human error, collusion to circumvent control activities and management overriding control.
+There are inherent limitations in control including judgment in decision-making, human error, collusion to circumvent control activities, and management overriding control.
 Cost/benefit decisions are made when designing control in organizations.
 Because control can be expected to provide only reasonable assurance and not absolute assurance, the objectives referred to above may not be achieved reliably.
 Also, projections of any evaluation of control to future periods are subject to the risk that control may become ineffective because of changes in internal and external conditions, or that the degree of compliance with control activities may deteriorate.

-In my opinion, based on the limitations noted above, [Crown agency X]'s control was effective, in all material respects, to meet the objectives stated above as of [date] based on the CICA criteria of control framework.
+In my opinion, based on the limitations noted above, [Agency]'s internal controls were effective, in all material respects, to meet the objectives stated above as of [Year-end] based on the CPA Canada criteria of control framework.

-2. The Government's Compliance with Legislative Authorities
+2. Compliance with Legislative Authorities

-I have made an examination to determine whether [Crown agency X], complied with the provisions of the following legislative and related authorities pertaining to its financial reporting, safeguarding public resources, spending, revenue raising, borrowing and investing activities during the year ended [Year end]:
+I have audited [Agency]'s compliance with the provisions of the following legislative and related authorities pertaining to its financial reporting, safeguarding public resources, spending, revenue raising, borrowing, and investing activities during the year ended [Year-End]:

 (List legislative and related authorities covered by this report.
-This list must include all governing authorities.)
+This list must include all relevant governing authorities.)